-The new travel document can also be seen in the context of a friendly rivalry between Finland and its Nordic neighbours.
+The new travel document can also be seen in the context of a friendly rivalry between Finland and its Nordic neighbors.
 It's probably no coincidence that Sweden and Norway have recently unveiled their own striking new ePassport designs.
-Finland's initiative, therefore, joins a much wider Scandinavian trend for prioritizing creativity in the development of identity credentials that engender a real sense of national pride.
+Finland's initiative, therefore, joins a much broader Scandinavian trend for prioritizing creativity in the development of identity credentials that engender a real sense of national pride.

 Delivered within hours: Finland's innovative passport and ID distribution network

-Alongside a progressive design philosophy, the Finnish authorities have demonstrated equally innovative thinking in terms of making the process of applying for and collecting passports and IDs as easy as possible.
+Alongside a progressive design philosophy, the Finnish authorities have demonstrated equally innovative thinking in making the process of applying for and collecting passports and IDs as easy as possible.

 Consequently, the document will be issued to citizens within days or even hours, via a convenient nationwide network of trusted retail outlets and delivery points.